famous-battles-and-conflicts

 Training and Battlefield Discipline

 Housecarls trained continuously, both individually and as a unit.
 Their signature formation was the shield wall (skjaldborg in Norse).
 This was a densely packed line of overlapping shields, two or more ranks deep.
 The front rank locked shields and held spears or axes ready; the rear ranks provided support, could stab over the heads of the front men, or replace a fallen comrade.
 The shield wall required immense discipline to maintain under missile volleys and cavalry charges.
 Housecarls drilled in maintaining formation while advancing, retreating, and turning to face attacks from a different direction.
+A key component was the shoving match, or scildtruma, where the front rank physically pushed against the enemy line, using their bodies and shields to create space for axe blows from the rank behind.

 Unlike the Norman knights, who fought as individual shock cavalry, the housecarls acted as a single organism.
 Their training emphasized holding position, resisting the temptation to pursue a feigned retreat, and protecting the commander.
-At Hastings, the shield wall held for most of the day against repeated Norman charges—a testament to their morale and training.
+At Hastings, the shield wall held for most of the day against repeated Norman charges—a direct result of their morale and training.

 The Role of Housecarls in the Battle of Hastings

 Harold chose his ground well: a ridge called Senlac Hill (present-day Battle, East Sussex).
 He placed his army at the top of the slope, his flanks protected by woods and marshy ground.
 The English formation consisted of a front line of shields, with the housecarls massed around the king’s standard—the Dragon of Wessex and the Fighting Man banner.
 This was the strongest part of the line.
 To either side stood the less reliable fyrd, armed with whatever weapons they had gathered.
+The housecarls formed the king’s bodyguard and the anchor of the entire defensive line.

 William opened the battle with archery, which had limited effect because of the elevation and the shield wall.
+The arrows rattled off the housecarls’ shields or stuck harmlessly in the wood.
 Then he sent his infantry (spearmen and archers) to probe the English line.
-According to the Anglo-Saxon chronicler (and later Norman accounts), the housecarls held firm.
+The housecarls held firm.
 The Norman infantry could not break the wall.
 Next came the Norman cavalry—knights armored in mail, mounted on destriers—charging up the hill.
-The Bayeux Tapestry shows the English using their axes to chop at the horses and riders.
+The Bayeux Tapestry shows the English using their axes to chop at the horses and riders, decapitating horses with single blows.
 The shield wall staggered but did not break.
-In one episode early in the battle, the left wing of the Norman infantry and Breton allies actually fled downhill; some English fyrdmen pursued.
-It is often said that the housecarls stayed in place, following orders not to break formation.

-The Feigned Retreat and Its Effect on Discipline
+The Feigned Retreat and Attrition

 The loss of Harold and the destruction of the elite housecarls meant the death of Anglo-Saxon military resistance.
 William marched to London, was crowned on Christmas Day 1066, and began replacing the English aristocracy with Normans.